Version 1.5 of ai12s/ai12-0207-1.txt

 Insert after the paragraph:

-If the Convention aspect is specified for a type, then the type shall either be compatible with or eligible for the specified convention.
+If the Convention aspect is specified for a type, then the type shall either be

 the new paragraph: